 - The Productivity Project: Accomplishing More by Managing Your Time, Attention, and Energy, by Chris Bailey

-- The Tim Ferriss Show, #1 business/interview podcast on Apple
+- The Tim Ferriss Show, the #1 business/interview podcast on Apple

 - Laura McClellan’s The Productive Woman, a podcast on productivity for busy women

-- Matt D’Avella’s The Ground Up Show interviewing creatives about their routines/life hacks.
+- Matt D’Avella’s The Ground Up Show interviews creatives about their routines/life hacks.

 - Erik Fisher’s Beyond the To-Do List on practical productivity strategies

 Three productivity courses

 - Work smarter not harder on Coursera